-The abuse of a dominant position may be punished by a fine of up to 5 per cent of the net turnover of a market participant for the previous financial year, but not less than LVL250 (about €360).
-If the market participant fails to fulfil the imposed legal obligation, the Competition Council may increase the fine to up to 10 per cent of the net turnover of the market participant for the previous financial year, but not less than LVL500 (about €720).
-Structural remedies are not expressly provided under the Competition Law and have not been imposed so far in dominance cases; however, presumably "imposition of the legal obligation" may involve provision of structural remedies.
+The abuse of a dominant position may be punished by a fine of up to five per cent of the net turnover of a market participant for the previous financial year, but not less than LVL250 (about €360).
+If the market participant fails to fulfil the imposed legal obligation, the Competition Council may increase the fine up to 10 per cent of the net turnover of the market participant for the previous financial year, but not less than LVL500 (about €720).

+Structural remedies are not expressly provided for under the Competition Law and have not been imposed in dominance cases so far; however, presumably 'imposition of the legal obligation' may involve provision of structural remedies.

-The highest fine ever imposed by the Competition Council for abuse of dominance was the fine imposed on Lattelekom SIA amounting to LVL508,389 or 0.35 per cent of Lattelekom SIA's annual net turnover for 2002.
+The highest fine ever imposed by the Competition Council for abuse of dominance was that imposed on Lattelekom SIA amounting to LVL508,389 or 0.35 per cent of Lattelekom SIA's annual net turnover for 2002.
 Lattelekom SIA abused its dominant position by offering the complex service Comfort ISDN, which combines three services: lease of digital office telephone switchboard, connection of two ISDN lines, and voice telephony services in the public fixed-telecoms network.
 Lattelekom SIA being in a dominant position in the market of voice telephony services in the public fixed-telecoms network offered ISDN line subscription fee discounts and discounts of Comfort ISDN service fees, foreclosing the market of lease of digital office telephone switchboards.

-34 What are the consequences of an infringement for the validity of contracts?
+35 What are the consequences of an infringement for the validity of contracts entered into by dominant companies?